Romulo-Moraes/rclock/README.md

 | %Z            | Timezone name or abbreviation                                          | CDT                      |
 | %%            | A % sign                                                               | %                        |

-The default format used by the project is the following:
+This is the default format used by the project:
 ```txt
 "%A, %b %d %Y"
 ```